practicalli/clojure/docs/clojure-cli/repl/index.md

 The REPL is the environment in which all Clojure code runs, whether that be during development, testing or in production systems.

+A Terminal UI provides a simple way to interact with the REPL, sending code expressions for evaluation and returning results.
+A terminal UI is most useful for expressions for longer running processes or for a convienient way to interact with the REPL state and manage components.

+Including an nREPL server when starting the REPL allows [clojure ware editors](/clojure/clojure-editors/) to connect to the REPL process, providing a more effective way to write and extend Clojure code.

 Rebel is a REPL terminal UI that provides auto-completion, function call syntax help, themes and key binding styles to enhance the development experience.
 Clojure tools also include [a REPL with a minimal interface](/alternative-tools/clojure-cli/basic-repl.md) by default.

 <p style="text-align:center">